Justineo/vite-plugin-import-graph/README.md

 ## Options

-- `filename` (default: `'import-graph.json'`): The filename to write the import graph into.
+- `filename` (default: `'import-graph.json'`)

+  The filename to write the import graph into.
 Relative paths are resolved from project root.

-- `absoluteModuleIds` (default: `false`): Whether to output module IDs as absolute paths in the import graph.
+- `absoluteModuleIds` (default: `false`)

+  Whether to output module IDs as absolute paths in the import graph.
 By default, module IDs are relative to project root.

-- `usePrefix` (default: `false`): Whether to add prefixes to virtual modules or npm packages.
+- `usePrefix` (default: `false`)

+  Whether to add prefixes to virtual modules or npm packages.
 Currently supported prefixes:

-  - `npm:`: npm packages
+  - npm packages: `npm:vue`
-  - `virtual:`: virtual modules
+  - Virtual modules: `virtual:vite/modulepreload-polyfill.js`

 ## Output